-Therapy to help adults listen to their hearts - to heal from the past, gain clarity in the present, and reclaim inner peace…
+Therapy as part of self-care to heal from the past, gain clarity in the present, and reclaim inner peace.

 Self-Esteem Challenges

 Struggling with self-esteem can impact many areas of life, including personal relationships, work performance, and overall well-being.
-Addressing these challenges involves recognizing negative self-beliefs, cultivating self-compassion, and building healthier thought patterns.
+Addressing these challenges involves recognizing negative self-beliefs, cultivating self-compassion, connecting to healthy people, releasing shame and self-limiting comparisons.

 Family and Relationship Struggles